romshark/templier/README.md

 - Watches your `.templ` files and rebuilds them.
 - Watches all non-template files, rebuilds and restarts the server.
-- Automatically reloads your browser tabs when the server restarts.
+- Automatically reloads your browser tabs when the server restarts or templates change.
 - Runs [golangci-lint](https://golangci-lint.run/) if enabled.
 - Reports all errors directly to all open browser tabs.
 - Shuts your server down gracefully.
 - Displays application server console logs in the terminal.
+- Supports templ's debug mode for fast live reload.

 ## Quick Start